Asset management training for Canadian municipalities

 Workshops and training

-The Cities of New Brunswick Association is designing and delivering a one-day workshop in Fredericton that is open to all municipalities in the province.
+The Cities of New Brunswick Association is delivering a bilingual one-day workshop in Fredericton that is open to municipalities in New Brunswick, and is particularly focused on addressing the needs of smaller communities.
+It will build on participants' understanding of municipal asset management, with a focus on the use of cost-effective processes and technologies.

 Union of Nova Scotia Municipalities